IBM/gWhisper/README.md

     cp complete.bash /usr/share/bash-completion/completions/gwhisper
     cp complete.fish /usr/share/fish/vendor_completions.d/gwhisper.fish

-If you are using zsh, add following lines into your `~/.zshrc` for tab-completion support based on the bash completion script.
+If you are using zsh, add the following lines to your `~/.zshrc` for tab-completion support based on the bash completion script.

     autoload bashcompinit && bashcompinit
     source /usr/share/bash-completion/completions/gwhisper